GateNLP/MigrationNarrate/README.md

 The script also requires FFmpeg to be installed and available on the system path.

-For GPU transcription, a CUDA-compatible NVIDIA GPU and the CUDA/cuDNN libraries required by faster-whisper must be available.

 **Generating Transcripts**

 We provide a script for generating transcripts from locally available video files: